 Often businesses set up a loyalty program because they believe that loyalty leads to profitability and growth (i.e., loyal customers are the best customers).
-However, we questioned this commonly accepted belief and argued the opposite (i.e., that loyalty is not strongly linked to profitability).
+However, we questioned this commonly accepted belief and argued the opposite; (i.e., that loyalty not strongly linked to profitability).

 We found that the majority of loyal customers are less profitable for most business than disloyal ones.
-We also found that most loyal customers were not worth the investment required to attract them and keep them.
+We found that most loyal customers were not worth the investment; required to attract them and keep them.

 Key learning from our consulting work is that many companies will need to re-evaluate the way they manage their pricing for customer loyalty programs.
 The link between loyalty and profit sounds so logical and enticing that few managers bother to do the math.
 They do not find out whether loyalty customers are profitable customers before they adjust their pricing or develop a new price bundling strategy.
 Very often, they often leave critical assumptions unchallenged and rely on good old mark up to mark down tactics, rule of thumb, and conventional wisdom.

 Instead of focusing on loyalty alone, we highly recommend that companies look for better ways to measure the relationship between loyalty and profitability.
 This will help better identify which customers to focus on and which to ignore.
-I have named some behavioural attitudinal metrics and indicators here, and I will continue to explore customer metrics in later articles as well.
+I have named some behavioural attitudinal metrics and indicators here; will continue to explore customer metrics in later articles as well.

-Take the first step towards integrating a high-performing pricing team in your company which drives your profit margins upward every year.
+Take the first step towards integrating a high-performing pricing team in your company.
+That which drives your profit margins upward every year.

-Download our complementary Leadership Guide to Strategic Pricing & Revenue Management.
+Download our complimentary Leadership Guide to Strategic Pricing & Revenue Management.
 Just Click Here.